vpidev/t-sql-styleguide/README.md

 *Why?* Requires database to be in a consistent state at all times.

-*Why?* Once data inconsistency errors are introduced they are unlikly to be fixed without a great amount of effort.
+*Why?* Once data inconsistency errors are introduced they are unlikely to be fixed without a great amount of effort.

 *Why?* lack of RF will cause side effects throughout the system, and very likely long after the change was made...